-Split along with Zagreb, Hvar, Dubronik, in one of the famous tourist destinations in Croatia.
+Split is one of the famous tourist destinations in Croatia, along with Zagreb, Hvar, Dubronik.
 Split, Hvar and Dubrovnik are the Three Pearls of Croatia.
-While Dubrovnik is better for those who want to soak up the history and culture, and enjoy the food; Split has better nightlife and cheaper accommodations.
+While Dubrovnik has better history, culture, and scene; Split has better nightlife and cheaper accommodations.

 Split is the largest city on the Dalmatian Coast and the second-largest in Croatia after Zagreb.
 Split is definitely well worth a visit.
 With diverse influences from Romans, Byzantines, Croats, Venetians, and Austrians, there are plenty of historical landmarks of the Old Town.